PhyBlock/PhyBlock_Documentation/docs/source/index.rst

 ===================================

 **75-Student** is a Flutter mobile application aimed at increasing productivity for students in everyday life.
-It provides an *intuitive* user interface and a *rigorous* architechtural model to ensure a smooth user experience.
+It provides an *intuitive* user interface and a *rigorous* architectural model to ensure a smooth user experience.

 This is technical documentation intended for developers and contributors to the application.